-In 2017, I wrote two articles on the, and in particular.
+In 2017, I wrote two articles on the rising sharing economy in China, and bike sharing in particular.
 Even then, problems were beginning surface, such as that of an umbrella-sharing start-up that had 300,000 of its umbrellas stolen in the first few weeks of operation.

 Ofo at its peak was a trailblazer.
 Its dockless bikes could be picked up at the touch of an app by scanning a QR code.
 The bikes could then be left anywhere for the next customer to pick up.
 The Company quickly grew to a value of $2 billion – its advertising campaigns which featured fashionable influencers cementing its place as an icon of China’s young and affluent middle class.

 Its operation quickly grew to over 20 countries – raising the eyebrows of some investors – but that didn’t stop them ploughing millions of dollars into its expansion.
 In light of recent spiralling costs, Ofo has been forced to withdraw from many overseas markets and has started selling off assets, such as bikes for as little as $2.

 “In retrospect of course there was problem with management, and we were expanding too rapidly,” commented a former Ofo executive who worked on international expansion, but refused to be named.